 Journaling

 To start your seasonal celebration, I highly recommend spending some time journaling.
-Imbolc is a time of introspection and preparation, and journaling can be a powerful tool for self-discovery and manifestation during this season.
+Imbolc is still a time for of introspection and preparation, and journaling can be a powerful tool for self-discovery and manifestation during this season.
 This time of year is one of shedding what no longer serves us and preparing the ground for new ideas and actions.
 It’s a great time of year to do some planning for the year ahead (much better than January 1st when we are still immersed in the cold and dark and should be wintering).

 Here are three journaling prompts for Imbolc